TABLAB-HKUST/U-Frame/README.md

 # Exceeding the Limit for Microscopic Image Transformation with a Deep Learning-based Unified Framework
 This is a pytorch implementation of U-Frame, proposed in "Exceeding the Limit for Microscopic Image Transformation with a Deep Learning-based Unified Framework".
-U-Frame a unified framework that unifies supervised and unsupervised learning for microscopic image transformation, including pseudo optical sectioning, virtual histological staining, improvement of signal-to-noise ratio or resolution, prediction of fluorescent labels, etc.
+U-Frame is a unified framework that unifies supervised and unsupervised learning for microscopic image transformation, including pseudo optical sectioning, virtual histological staining, improvement of signal-to-noise ratio or resolution, prediction of fluorescent labels, etc.

 ##  Prepare the dataset for training
 To prepare the dataset from the raw data, run the following script: